exaloop/blog.exaloop.io/_posts/2023-01-09-python-llvm.md

 when thinking in terms of basic blocks: `break` simply becomes a branch to
 $$B_\mathrm{exit}$$ and `continue` becomes a branch to $$B_\mathrm{cond}$$.

-Other control flow constructs, like `elif`, work in an analogous way, and in fact can be constructed using just `if`-`else` and `while`.
+Other control flow constructs (like `elif`) work in an analogous way, and in fact can be constructed using just `if`-`else` and `while`.
 There is one particular statement that requires special care, however, as we'll see next.